Manipur: Biren Singh expresses dismay at poppy cultivation

 Singh on Tuesday warned that drug cartels were making the most of the “security vacuum following ethnic violence to dramatically expand illegal operations.”

-According to him, Manipur which was once lauded for its natural beauty and cultural heritage, is no a haven for narcotics trafficking.
+According to him, Manipur which was once lauded for its natural beauty and cultural heritage, is now a haven for narcotics trafficking.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!